University of North Carolina Greensboro

 By fall 2021, UNCG will enroll 5,436 rural students, a 9.4% increase over 2016 levels (469 additional rural students over a base of 4,967).

-From UNC Greensboro: UNCG prides itself on being in the heart of the city of Greensboro, but we recognize that to serve all North Carolinians, we must extend our reach far beyond the city limits.
+From UNC Greensboro: UNCG prides itself on being in the heart of the city of Greensboro, but we recognize that, to serve all North Carolinians, we must extend our reach far beyond the city limits.
 Our co-admission programs with community colleges will help us grow rural enrollment.
 In addition, we are investing in other strategies for expanding access to rural students.
-For example, 2018-19 is the inaugural year for the Moss Street Partnership School, located in Rockingham County.
-Not only will this school bring state-of-the-art education to elementary school students, it will also allow us to talk early and often with students and families about the benefits of pursuing a college education and the steps needed to do so.
+For example, 2018-19 was the inaugural year for the Moss Street Partnership School, located in Rockingham County.
+Not only has this school begun to bring state-of-the-art education to elementary school students, it will also allow us to talk early and often with students and families about the benefits of pursuing a college education and the steps needed to do so.
 Together with our co-admission program with Rockingham Community College, students in the rural Rockingham County will have a clearer pathway to becoming Spartans in the future.